CMCA Standards of Professional Conduct

 8. Can I file a complaint if my manager does not have a CMCA?

 If your community association manager does not hold an active CMCA, CAMICB cannot accept a complaint.
+Individuals that do not hold an active CMCA credential are not required to adhere to the CMCA Standards of Professional Conduct.
 Contact your state professional regulatory body.

 9. What if my manager is using the CMCA credential but has never obtained the credential or has not maintained it?

-Please report this to CAMICB by emailing us at firstname.lastname@example.org.
-Include any supporting documentation you may have.
+Please report this activity to CAMICB by emailing us at firstname.lastname@example.org with evidence of the trademark violation.
 CAMICB will follow up with a cease and desist order or pursue legal options if necessary.

 Documents to Download